Is it Okay to Let Your Baby Cry?

-You might be wondering about whether it is a good idea to try sleep training your little one, and if so, what the different methods are like.
+If your little one is over 6 months old, you might wonder whether it is a good idea to try sleep training your baby, and if so, what the different methods are like.
 You might even be wondering if sleep training is right for you.
-The cry-it-out method is one of a few different methods of sleep training available.
+Although not recommended by the NHS, the ‘cry-it-out’ or “crying extinction’ method is one of a few different methods of sleep training available.
 We are going to walk you through the method and help you to decide if sleep training is right for you and your baby, and also let you know what experts currently say on the method and on baby sleep patterns.

 Explanation of the Cry-It-Out Method